islandtrails/trails/README.md

 ## Updating OpenStreetMap

-These layers were, in March 2023, used to update these trails' routes in OpenStreetMap, as follows, for each trail:
+These layers were, in March through May 2023, used to update these trails' routes in OpenStreetMap, as follows, for each trail:

-* Extracted a shapefile from the master Recreation PEI shapefile, and saved, preserving the T_Type, Trail, T_Name, and Manager metadata.
+* Shapefiles were wxtracted from the master Recreation PEI shapefile, and saved, preserving the T_Type, Trail, T_Name, and Manager metadata.
-* In JOSM, downloaded the OSM data for each trail's area, and loaded the extracted shapefile for the trail as a separate JOSM layer (using the Open Data plugin).
+* In the [JOSM Editor](https://josm.openstreetmap.de), OSM data for each trail's area was downloaded, along with the extracted shapefile for the trail (as a separate JOSM layer, using the Open Data plugin).
 * If the trail already existed in OpenStreetMap, existing ways in OSM for the trail were deleted, with metadata and relation membership saved for later reference.
-* In the shapefile layer for the trail, selected the ways (Find > type:way) and applied the following metadat:
+* In the shapefile layer for the trail, the ways for each were selected (Find > type:way) and the following metadata added:
   * foot:yes
+  * for multi-use trails, bicycle:yes
   * highway:path
   * name:[trail segment name or trail name]
   * surface:
-    * "T_Type=Natural Walking" becomes "surface:dirt"
+    * "T_Type=Natural*" becomes "surface:dirt"
     * "T_Type=Boardwalk" becomes "surface:wood"
+    * "T_Type=Hard*" becomes "surface:asphalt"
+    * "T_Type=Improved*" becomes "surface:gravel"
-* After adding the ways from the shapefile for each trail were copied and pasted into the OSM layer.
+* The ways from the imported shapefile for each trail were copied and pasted into the OSM layer.
 * If an existing trail relation was present in OpenStreetMap, metadata and relation membership for each trail were updated, with the following translations:
   * "Trail:[trail name]" becomes "name:[trail name]"
   * "network" was set to "lwn" (Local Walking Network)
-  * "operator" was set to "Island Trails"
+  * "operator" was set to "Island Trails" or the trail manager (Island Nature Trust, Provincial Forestry, etc.)
   * For trails that form a loop, "roundtrip:yes" was set.
   * "source" set to "survey"
+  * route:hiking
+  * type:route
-* If an existing trail relation was *not* present, then a new relation was created, with the following metadata:
+* If an existing trail relation was *not* present, then a *new* relation was created, with the following metadata:
   * "Trail:[trail name]" becomes "name:[trail name]"
   * "network" was set to "lwn" (Local Walking Network)
-  * "operator" was set to "Island Trails" (or, in the case of trails managed by others, the Manager from the Recreation PEI file)
+  * "operator" was set to "Island Trails" or the trail manager (Island Nature Trust, Provincial Forestry, etc.)
-  * "route" set to "hiking"
-  * "type" set to "route"
+  * route:hiking
+  * type:route
-* The built-in JOSM warnings and errors were used to clean up inconsistencies in the imported shapefile; this mostly flagged situations in the Recreation PEI imported shapefiles where multiple points appeared at the same place/
+* The built-in JOSM warnings and errors were used to clean up inconsistencies in the imported shapefile; this mostly flagged situations in the Recreation PEI imported shapefiles where multiple points appeared at the same place.
-* The resulting layer was uploaded to OSM, maintaining the original relation.
+* The resulting layer was uploaded to OSM, with a note indicating the update from Recreation PEI survey.